Mohammed Shahabuddin: Incidents following July Uprising

 On 5 August 2024, the Chief of the Army Staff, General Waker-uz-Zaman announced the resignation of Prime Minister Sheikh Hasina following the Non-cooperation movement (2024).
-The President Shahabuddin addressed the nation in 5 August 2024 and stated that Hasina has resigned.
+President Shahabuddin addressed the nation on 5 August 2024 and stated that Hasina had resigned.
 However he later stated that "he had heard Sheikh Hasina resigned from the post of prime minister, but he had no documentary evidence to support this".